blackcaer/SkinLookup/README.md

    <a href="https://youtu.be/ZMhBywULzs4" target="_blank">Click here to see short demo of the project</a>
 </h2>

-## Note about usage of Typescript insead of Javascript

-I've decided to use TypeScript in this project as part of the front-end implementation.
-TypeScript is a **superset of JavaScript**, meaning that every valid JavaScript program is also valid TypeScript.
-To effectively write TypeScript, a strong understanding of JavaScript is required, as the core language concepts, syntax, and functionality are shared.

-My decision to use TypeScript is driven by two primary reasons:

-- It works seamlessly with Next.js which I want to learn along with Typescript
-- TypeScript adds static typing, improved tooling, and other modern features to JavaScript, which can enhance code maintainability and reduce runtime errors

-"Your web application must utilize [...]
-JavaScript on the front-end."

-This implementation does not deviate from the course requirements, as TypeScript is fundamentally JavaScript with additional features.
-All JavaScript code remains valid and operational within this framework.

 ## SkinLookup - introduction

 This web application allows you to browse Rust skins, add them to your portfolio, view details, and display historical price/volume charts, among other features.